Chemaclass/stock-ticker/example/README.md

 # EXAMPLE

-In this directory you can find three different examples of how to use this api:
+In this directory you can find two different examples of how to use this package:

 ### Crawling